TheKikGen/USBMidiKliK4x4/README.md

        F0 77 77 78 08 F7

-The following menu should appear after pressing ENTER :
+The following menu should appear after connecting to the right serial USB port , and pressing ENTER :

 	USBMIDIKliK 4x4 MENU - BLUEPILL
 	(c)TheKikGen Labs